Chapter 6

 for school.
 We agreed, as his pants were three inches too short.

-on his friends.
-We were then faced with either bailing him out of
+of it on his friends.
+We were then faced with either bailing him

-his dilemma, or making him live with the consequences of his
+out of his dilemma, or making him live with the consequences of

-behavior.
-Since our previous words had not taught him about
+his behavior.
+Since our previous words had not taught him

-saving for a rainy day, we realized that he needed to experience in
+about saving for a rainy day, we realized that he needed to

-his life the results of his choices.
-So we didn't pay for new clothes.
+experience in his life the results of his choices.
+So we didn't pay

 As we all know, peer pressure is a cruel master for teenagers.

-day he died a thousand deaths.
-Later in the fall his wrestling coach
+each day he died a thousand deaths.
+Later in the fall his

-gave him an old pair of tennis shoes that he had found abandoned
+wrestling coach gave him an old pair of tennis shoes that he had

 Were We Cruel?